 Lawn fertilization is an essential care practice that nourishes grass and helps it stay lush green.
 Applying fertilizers correctly and caring for the lawn after the application determines how much your grass benefits.
 But how long should I keep off the grass after fertilization?

-Ideally, pets and kids should stay off the grass for about 24 to 48 hours from the time of fertilizer application.
-Restricting people and pets from the lawn is the immediate task to consider if you want the grass to benefit from the nutrients out of your fertilizer application.
+Ideally, pets, kids, and adults should stay off the grass for about 24 to 48 hours from the time of fertilizer application.
+Restricting people and pets from the lawn is an immediate task to consider if you want the grass to benefit from the nutrients out of your fertilizer application.
 In addition, both liquid or granule fertilizers contain chemicals that may be toxic to both humans and pets

 Here, we’ll look into why keeping off the grass for a while after applying fertilizers is essential and how to keep kids and pets safe after using fertilizers.